Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 1. Inventory

-The organization identifies all applications in use across departments and environments.
+The organization identifies all of the applications in use across departments and environments.

 Without a complete inventory, rationalization cannot begin.